Get

 Once your dog consistently places their paw on your hand with purpose and keeps it comfortably on there for longer times, you can introduce your verbal cue.
 You should choose a word you’re happy using (the most common is “shake”) as long as it is simple.

-Hold your hand out to your dog as before; just before your dog’s paw makes contact, say “shake” (or your chosen word) and give the treat.
-The aim of this step is for your dog to associate the command with the treat.
+Hold your hand out to your dog as before; just before your dog’s paw makes contact, say “shake” (or your chosen word).
+The aim of this step is for your dog to associate the command with the desired behavior.

 young bichon frise dog being trained to shake hands